-- Address only those program objectives that were not met during the semester. - Copy those program objectives that need to be improved directly from the above mentioned website and paste them into the first column labeled "Outcomes". - Identify no more than one or two program objectives that need to be addressed and improved. - All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
+- Address only those program objectives that were not met during the semester. - Copy those program objectives that need to be improved directly from the above mentioned website and paste them into the first column labeled "Outcomes". - Identify no more than one or two program objectives that need to be addressed and improved. - Complete the four (4) remaining columns in detail.
+All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
 Your write-up must be data-driven.
 This is especially true when identifying the Action Plan in the last column.

-- Table 2 is completed based on the previous year's Action Plan. - Copy the previously identified "Action Plan" column (last column) from Table 1 and paste that information into the first column of Table 2 labeled "Previous Action Plan".

-In detail, describe the results of the implementation of the Action Plan per the second column's directions.
-Use data when describing your results.
+- Table 2 is completed based on the previous year's Action Plan. - Copy the previously identified "Action Plan" column from last year's report (last, right hand column) from Table 1 and paste that information into the first, left hand column of Table 2 labeled "Previous Action Plan" of this year's report. - In detail, describe the results of the implementation of the Action Plan per the second column's directions.
+Use data when describing your results. - It is critical that you contact Tom Morris if you do not have your previous Student Learning Assessment Program Report.
+He can send you that report so you can copy the previously identified Action Plan and report on it.

-A completed Student Learning Assessment Program Report (Appendix L) must be submitted electronically one week after the Spring Semester Finals Week prior to faculty leaving for the summer.
+A completed Student Learning Assessment Program Report (Appendix O) must be submitted electronically one week after the spring semester Finals Week prior to faculty leaving for the summer.
 Submit them via e-mail to Tom Morris at tomm@mesalands.edu.
-When submitting the forms, use the following naming convention/file name format:
+In order to submit the forms electronically, you will need to save the form (using the naming convention below) on your computer as a .doc file.
+Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
+When saving and submitting the forms, use the following naming convention/file name format:

 - first initial of first name

 - last name

 - program name

 - programreport

 - academic year

-- for example: jdoefarrierscienceprogramreport2016-17
+- for example: ateacherfarrierscienceprogramreport2016-17